-History and Restoration:
+History and Restoration :

-Popular Photo Spot:
+Popular Photo Spots:

 Tha Phae Walking Street: